asmaamirkhan/DeepLearningNotes/4-CNNWorks/README.md

 * 2️⃣ 2nd layer: After applying `2x2 max pooling` the dimensions will be divided by 2
   * The output of this layer has 13x13 px
 * 3️⃣ 3rd layer: The filter can not be applied on the pixels on the edges
-  * The output of first layer has 11x11 px
+  * The output of this layer has 11x11 px
 * 4️⃣ 4th layer: After applying `2x2 max pooling` the dimensions will be divided by 2
   * The output of this layer has 5x5 px
 * 5️⃣ 5th layer: The output of the previous layer will be flattened